 1> set the variable pendingRNA-Update to false;

 1> release successHO-Config from the UE Inactive AS context, if stored;

+1> release successPSCell-Config from the UE Inactive AS context, if stored;

+Editor´s note: To discuss how to capture the release of the successPSCell-Config configured by the PCell and the successPSCell-Config configured by the PSCell.

 1> initiate transmission of the RRCResumeRequest message or RRCResumeRequest1 in accordance with 5.3.13.3.